karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Feat(segments): add optional per-call `limit` to getSegments (public RRStack.getSegments also accepts opts).
+When the number of yielded segments would exceed the limit, throw explicitly (no silent truncation).
+- Feat(RRStack): add convenience mutators addRule/swap/up/down/top/bottom.
+  Each performs immutable updates and delegates to the rules setter for a single recompile.

 - Feat(RRStack): add describeRule(index, opts?) instance method that
   returns a plain-language description for a rule using rrule.toText() plus effect/duration phrasing.
 Validates index and supports options  for timezone/bounds inclusion.
 - Feat(describe): add human-readable rule description helper leveraging rrule.toText().
 Export describeRule(rule, tz, unit, opts?) from the package API.
 Includes duration phrasing and optional timezone/bounds  details.